 It is important to note that the translation of CRISPR-Cas9-based therapies to the clinic requires addressing various challenges, such as the delivery of CRISPR components into target cells, off-target effects, and potential immune responses.
 Nevertheless, ongoing research and technological advancements continue to refine the application of CRISPR-Cas9 in brain transfection, paving the way for new insights into brain function and the development of novel therapeutic strategies for neurological disorders.

-The post CRISPR-Cas9 and its applications in brain transfection appeared first on Transfection Reagents for Astrocytes and Neurons.
+The post CRISPR-Cas9 and its applications in brain transfection appeared first on Brain Transfection.

 ]]>

-The post Stem cell-based gene therapies for neurological disorders appeared first on Transfection Reagents for Astrocytes and Neurons.
+The post Stem cell-based gene therapies for neurological disorders appeared first on Brain Transfection.

 ]]>